The difference between integration (final) fusion unification blending merging

 ''Investment in DID as a lifestyle.
 A few DID patients are extremely invested in keeping their parts, with whom they have developed relationships that they are unwilling to relinquish.
 They may also be unwilling to take responsibility for their actions, keeping them sequestered in various parts.
 One patient referred to her parts as her “best friends.”
 Another described the inner lives of parts, noting that each part had its own separate rich, busy life, completely distinct from what was happening externally.
 This fantasy world was so fulfilling that she was unwilling to consider the real world and her actual life, which included painful feelings.
 Her fantasy world was a way to avoid inner pain.
 Thus, some patients have substituted interactions with their inner parts, or inner fantasy worlds, for real relationships with people, who may be much more unpredictable and challenging.
 This builds on the idea of imaginary playmates, a normal developmental experience.
 These patients have tried to solve the conflict between fundamental distrust of others and unbearable loneliness with the creation of specific inner relationships with parts, which maintains non-realization.
 A few patients have developed a strong identity around being DID, and thus cling to parts as a way of defining themselves to others.
 They are strongly focused on the different preferences and needs and dramatic conflicts among parts.
 Some have more flamboyant presentations, with different clothes, hairstyles, and mannerisms.
 They are unwilling and uninterested in integration because they would lose their primary identity.
 However, the majority of dissociative patients are phobic of their parts, which is the main reason patients are fearful of integration.''

 In March 2019 Dr. E from System Speak did a community survey which got 863 responses.
 This showed that 78% of respondents, when directly asked, do not have a goal or vision for final or complete integration.
-It also showed that 92% were interested in some level of functional multiplicity.
+It also showed that 92% were interested in some level of functional multiplicity

 I personally refuse to believe that 78% of them are either extremely lonely or too disordered to reach fusion.
 It’s black and white thinking and clearly comes from a singular perspective, as it seems that being happy (functional) and Plural isn’t really an option to envision for them.